wasted/netflow/README.md

 If you suspect the UDP Packet coming from a whole network, you can tell tcpdump to filter for it.

-You might want to subtitute the port 2250 with the port your [netflow.io collector](http://netflow.io) is running on.
+You might want to subtitute the default port 2250 with the port your [netflow.io](http://netflow.io/) collector is running on.

 ```
 # tcpdump -i eth0 net 10.0.0.0/24 and port 2250